Skip to content

 As we saw at the beginning of this article, vitamin D comes in two forms in the body: vitamin D2 and vitamin D3.
 The sun allows us to synthesize vitamin D3, also known as vitamin D in animal form.
 Even if they benefit from the same metabolism to activate, we recognize that they act in complementarity.
 D3 takes care of strengthening bones and muscles, while vitamin D2 preserves the cardiovascular part.

-It is therefore interesting to vary the intake, whether in food supplements or directly in food.
-Cod liver or eggs are very well known for providing vitamin D3 to the body.
-But we repeat, the contribution by food is very minor on the rest: only 10 to 20%.
-It will then be appropriate to take vitamin D in food supplements, in cures of 400 IU/d to 1000 IU/d.
-To be seen with your doctor according to your initial dosage.
+It is therefore interesting to vary your intake, whether through dietary supplements or directly from food.
+Cod liver or eggs are well known for providing the body with vitamin D3.
+But we repeat, the intake from food is very much in the minority compared to the rest: only 10 to 20%.
+It will then be advisable to take vitamin D in dietary supplements, in courses of 400 IU/day to 1000 IU/day.
+Consult your doctor according to your initial dosage.